Phone: +61 7 3316 5800

 The consequences of failing to act in accord with legislation and regulations are serious because of the potential impact on the lives of students, the well-being of families, school staff and the reputation of the school itself.
 In addition, failure to comply will attract considerable penalties in the form of fines, convictions and can place the accreditation status of the school in jeopardy.

 Because this is such a serious, complex and continually evolving area of activity, QCEC has retained a Student Protection Reference Group that regularly advises the Commission on student protection issues.

 - Department of Child Safety, Youth and Women

 - Family and Child Connect

 - Next Step After Care

 - Queensland Family and Child Commission

-- Information for School Staff: Interviews Conducted with Children at School Premises by Queensland Police Service & Department of Communities Child Safety Services
+- Information for School Staff: Interviews conducted with children at school premises by Queensland Police Services & Department of Child Safety, Youth and Women

 - Sample record which can be completed and retained by a school as part of its risk management strategy

 - School Cybersafety Policy Template is available from Netsafe